department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/eligibility.md

 concurrence:
 order: 2
 relatedlinks:
-  - heading: Loan Options
+  - heading: Loan options
     links:
     - url: /housing-assistance/home-loans/loan-types/purchase-loan/
-      title: Purchase Loan
+      title: Purchase loan
       description: Looking to buy a home?
 Find out if you can get a VA-backed purchase loan and get better terms than with a private lender loan.
     - url: /housing-assistance/home-loans/loan-types/native-american-direct-loan/
-      title: Native American Direct Loan (NADL) Program
+      title: Native American Direct Loan (NADL) program
       description: Are you a Native American Veteran or a Veteran married to a Native American?
-Find out if you can get a loan through our NADL program to buy, build, or improve a home on Federal Trust Land.
+Find out if you can get a loan through our NADL program to buy, build, or improve a home on federal trust land.
     - url: /housing-assistance/home-loans/loan-types/interest-rate-reduction-loan/
       title: Interest Rate Reduction Refinance Loan (IRRRL)
       description: Have an existing VA home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
     - url: /housing-assistance/home-loans/loan-types/cash-out-loan/
-      title: Cash-Out Refinance Loan
+      title: Cash-out refinance loan
       description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
 Find out if you can get a VA-backed cash-out refinance loan.
 ---